contrapunctus-1/chronometrist/README.md

 ### chronometrist
 1. Make clocked-in project row bold, either in addition to the star, or replacing it.
    - Another activity-indication enhancement - show the current time interval being recorded instead of the star.
-2. **'kill'/discard command** (bind to 'k'), which will delete the interval currently being recorded.
-   - Most conservative option - it will only operate on the project at point, and will only kill for a clocked-in project.
-   - Somewhat less conservative option - it will operate on the currently clocked-in project, no matter where point is.
-   - It _should_ ask for confirmation.
-   - Alternatively, or as a complement - an **undo command**, which will undo your last action (clock in or clock out).
-3. **Custom day start/end time** - option to use a specific time to define when a day starts/ends. e.g. 08:00 will mean a day starts and ends at 08:00 instead of the usual 24:00/00:00.
+2. **Custom day start/end time** - option to use a specific time to define when a day starts/ends. e.g. 08:00 will mean a day starts and ends at 08:00 instead of the usual 24:00/00:00.
 Helpful for late sleepers.
-4. Suggest reasons by frequency?
+3. Suggest reasons by frequency?
 So your most-used reason for the task is the default suggestion.
 If you usually _don't_ provide a reason for the task, the default is nil.
-5. **Better shortcuts** - shortcuts derived from the first alphabet of each project might be nicer.
+4. **Better shortcuts** - shortcuts derived from the first alphabet of each project might be nicer.
-6. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
+5. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
    - Maybe make modeline slowly change color the longer you do something?
-7. **Reminder notifications** - a common issue with time trackers is that people forget to clock in/out.
+6. **Reminder notifications** - a common issue with time trackers is that people forget to clock in/out.
 A potential solution can be to have Emacs remind people (ideally via desktop notifications?) -
    * when they haven't clocked in, every X minutes (e.g. 30)
    * that they are clocked in, every X minutes (e.g. 30)
    * of course, modeline support might help too.